LukeShortCloud/rootpages/src/administration/chromebook.rst

 Keyboard Shortcuts
 ------------------

 Chromebooks come with modified keyboards that do not include the traditional layout of keys.
-These are shortcuts that replace some of those dedicated keys and also improve the experience of using ChromeOS.
+These are shortcuts that replace some of those dedicated keys and also improve the experience of using Chrome OS.
 Note that the ``<SEARCH>`` key is located where the ``<CAPS_LOCK>`` key normally is.

 -  (View keyboard shortcuts): ``CTRL`` + ``ALT`` + (``?`` OR ``/``)
 -  Page Up: ``<SEARCH>`` + ``<UP_ARROW>``